 During live events, here’s what you can expect from me:

 I have spent my life in gyms and athletic training centers.
-With over 30 years of industry and academic sports sciences experience, I now devote my time to performance programming, authoring books, continuing education programs, and delivering live seminars and webinars.
+With over 30 years of industry and academic sports sciences experience focused on muscle performance, I now devote my time to performance programming, authoring books, continuing education programs, and delivering live seminars and webinars.

+My favorite aspect of the field is resistance training programming methods.
 Why programming?
-It is where I can help others and best support the work of trainers.
+It is where I can help others and best support the work of muscle performance experts.
 Over the years I learned that it is the intricate relationship between programming variables that excite me, and I love coming up with programming solutions to optimize performance outcomes.
 Programming is in the details and that is what I love!
 My motto is this:

 “Programming is an intricate puzzle of infinite possibilities and details interacting with a human being – a dynamic, changing system.”

 Speaking and lecturing since 1993, I have delivered hundreds of live events to academia and industry.
 With dozens of magazine and blog publications and three books reaching a global audience of over 500,000 people in 80 plus countries, I am honored to touch people through muscle performance research and development.

 Based on the book, Timing Resistance Training: Programming the Muscle Clock for Optimal Performance this seminar discusses the new science of muscle clocks.
 Participants are shown how to develop muscle size, strength, and power using: